tomi-vanek/openapi-routing/README.md

         defaultModelRendering: "model",
         displayRequestDuration: true,
         docExpansion: "list",
-    };
+    });
     ```

   - Optional: change the look & feel of the application - select a theme from https://ostranme.github.io/swagger-ui-themes/
-  - Optional: change the logo, favicon, title in HTML, change fonts and colors with CSS, ... (the visual aesthetic is very important)
+  - Optional: change the logo, favicon, title in HTML, change fonts and colors with CSS, maybe remove the title bar ...
+The visual aesthetic is very important - the generated UI is "face" of your API microservice for developers and testers.
+The time spent in this refinement is worth it.

 ## Roadmap